- Classic truck style

 features & specs

-The 2021 GMC Sierra 1500 is a full-size truck that shares its underpinnings with the Chevy Silverado.
-It squares off against the Ford F-150, Ram 1500, Toyota Tundra, and Nissan Titan.
+The 2022 GMC Sierra 1500 full-size truck climbs upscale to distinguish itself from the related Chevy Silverado.
+GM’s twins square off against the Ford F-150, Ram 1500, Toyota Tundra, and Nissan Titan.

 In Indiana, Michigan, and Mexico.